sjackman/resume/index.md

-I am a PhD student in bioinformatics, a first class honours graduate in computer engineering, a computer and electronics enthusiast, an open-source software developer and advocate, an avid traveller, a hiker, a singer and an experimental amateur chef.
-I have twelve years of industry and academic experience developing software in C++ and a variety of scripting languages, including six years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
-I have extensive experience developing portable software for POSIX systems such as GNU/Linux and Mac OS X. When developing performance-critical software, I understand the hardware from the transistor up.
+I am a PhD candidate in bioinformatics, a first class honours graduate in computer engineering, a computer and electronics enthusiast, an open-source software developer and advocate, an avid traveller, a hiker, a singer, and an experimental cook.
+I have fifteen years of industry and academic experience developing software in C++ and a variety of scripting languages, including nine years developing high-performance distributed and parallel algorithms for genome sequence assembly, and six years developing embedded and real-time control systems.
+I have extensive experience developing portable software for POSIX systems such as Linux and macOS.
+When developing performance-critical software, I understand the hardware from the transistor up.

 Education
 =========

-2012–present — PhD Student Bioinformatics
+2012–present — PhD Candidate Bioinformatics
 -----------------------------------------

 ### University of British Columbia

 NSERC CGS-M and CGS-D scholarship student in bioinformatics.
-Coursework in bioinformatics, statistics, machine learning and genetics.
+Coursework in bioinformatics, statistics, machine learning, and genetics.
 GPA 4.26 (93%)

 1998–2004 — BASc (First Class Hons.)
 Computer Engineering